HireUp-Turing/HireUp_backend/README.md

 #### Response
 No specific response beyond `success` -->

 #### GET `/api/v1/applicants/search-options`
-#### Response
+##### Response:
-Returns alphabetically ordered skills and values that are present in applicant profiles
+Returns alphabetically ordered skills and values that are actively associated with applicant records.
+Used to populate search filter options for employers to browse applicant profiles.
 ```
 {
     "success": true,